 Perhaps the first of the new bread of pubs that started Portland brew pubs.
 The places close for several year but is back now with good food, good beer and good place to enjoy them.

 The place is just funky.
 This is Portlandia weird.

 Food Carts (not trucks) have become a thing here in Portland.
 This one I do get.
 Early food cart folks had to battle the city to exist.
 When the city could not run them off and they started to form pods the city to switch to regulating them instead.
 Now you know your neighborhood has made it when you finally get your own Pod.
 You can often find good interesting food at some good prices.

 Pod On Hawthorne and SE 12th – This was the first Pod in Portland and has often been the innovator in Food Carts.
 Now there are so many it is hard to keep track of them.

 Here are a number of places I have been to and enjoyed but I have not been to for a while or have not gotten photos of yet

 Horse Brass Pub – One of the originals when the three tier system ended.
 Old English style pub.
 I am glad it is not in my neighborhood as I would be here way to much.

-The Tao of Tea -Teas from around world served as in the country of origin.
+The Tao of Tea – Offering many Teas from around world.
+In their tea house the teas are served as in the country of origin.

 Flying Pie Pizzeria – For me this is the best in Portland.
 They load on the toppings.
 I know a lot of people don’t like that.
-Fortunately there are many other pizza places in Portland.
+Fortunately there are many other pizza places for those folk in Portland.